alryyan1/jawda-laundry-backend/NAVIGATION_PERMISSIONS.md

 # Navigation Permissions System

-This document explains how the navigation permissions system works in the Jawda Laundry application.
+This document explains how the navigation permissions system works in the Jawda Restaurant application.

 ## Overview